cockroachdb/molt/README.md

 - Pulling a table, uploading CSVs to S3/GCP/local machine and running COPY FROM on Cockroach from that CSV.
 - Pulling a table and running COPY FROM directly onto the CRDB table without an intermediate store.

 By default, data is imported using `IMPORT INTO`.
-You can use `--live` if you need target data to be queriable during loading, which uses `COPY FROM` instead.
+You can use `--use-copy` if you need target data to be queriable during loading, which uses `COPY FROM` instead.

 Data can be truncated automatically if run with `--table-handling 'truncate-if-exists'`.
 Molt Fetch can also automatically create the new table on the target side if run with `--table-handling 'drop-on-target-and-recreate'`.
 The user can also manually create the new table schema on the target side, and run with `--table-handling 'none'` (which is the default setting of table handling options).

-A PG replication slot can be created for you if you use `pg-logical-replication-slot-name`, see `--help` for more related flags.
+A PG replication slot can be created for you if you use `pglogical-replication-slot-name`, see `--help` for more related flags.

 For now, schemas must be identical on both sides.
 This is verified upfront -